-Des McNulty is Deputy Director of Policy Scotland.
-He is also Assistant Vice-Principal for Economic Development and Civic Engagement and Deputy Chair of the Glasgow Commission for Economic Growth.
+He was also Assistant Vice-Principal for Economic Development and Civic Engagement until October 2021 and Deputy Chair of the Glasgow Commission for Economic Growth.

-The Policy Scotland policy domains he works on include:
+The Policy Scotland policy domains he worked on included:

 - economic development, regeneration and inclusive growth